 The Duke Community Standard encompasses both academic and nonacademic endeavors.
 The first part of the pledge focuses on academic endeavors and includes assignments (any work, required or volunteered, submitted for review and/or academic credit) and actions that are taken to complete assignments.
-It also includes activities associated with a student's job search since the definition of
+It also includes activities associated with a student's job search since the definition of lying includes "communicating untruths in order to gain an unfair academic or employment advantage."
+Some of the aspects of academic endeavors, as they apply to the master of engineering master's students, are:

-Generative AI (e.g. Chat GPT).
+Generative AI (e.g. ChatGPT).
 Generative AI tools such as ChatGPT may be permitted for some assignments while not permitted for other assignments.
 Students should provide attribution such as "Generated by ChatGPT" if a generative AI tool is used.
 Students should confirm for each assignment whether the use of a generative AI tool is permitted.